PGonzo/personal_projects/README.md

 # Personal_projects
-A collection of data analysis projects I am working on for fun.
+A collection of data analysis projects I am working to improve.